French president Macron’s top quotes at inauguration - Nigeria Today

 François Hollande helped bring about the Paris climate warming agreement “and protected the French people in a world hit by terrorism”.

-The post French president Macron’s top quotes at inauguration appeared first on Vanguard News.
+The post French president Macron’s top quotes at inauguration appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share